ClickBank has been around for a long time.

 You just need to do your research, read reviews, and look for legit products.

-Yes, they have a lackluster interface, and teething problems…but affiliates still make money promoting their wares.
+Yes, they have a lackluster interface, and teething problems.
+And sure, there are plenty of ClickBank alternatives out there.
+But lots of people still make money promoting their wares through ClickBank affiliate marketing.

 And if you’re interested in making money online (and who isn’t?) why not check out our free 2-hour training class on building your first affiliate site.

-You’ll learn the basics of niche and keyword research, as well as what it takes to actually get a site online.
+We teach new affiliates the basics of niche research and keyword rankings, as well as what it takes to actually get affiliate websites online, create high-converting sales pages, and drive organic traffic to your key landing pages.

 And you don’t have to buy a damned thing from us.